-3.2.1 Description
+4.1.
+Description

-Describe the ecological characteristics of the MBRS within, in the vicinity of and downstream of the proposed action area with reference to the draft Ecological Character Description (ECD), or final ECD, if available, Ramsar Information Sheet (RIS) (Ramsar Information Sheet Australia Moreton Bay (dcceew.gov.au) and its attached documents.
+a.
+A description of the ecological characteristics of the MBRS within, in the vicinity of and downstream of the referral area with reference to the draft Ecological Character Description (ECD), or final ECD (if available), Ramsar Information Sheet (RIS) (Ramsar Information Sheet Australia Moreton Bay (dcceew.gov.au) and its attached documents.